egraba/kudo-giver/README.md

 Tiny REST API to give kudos to people, written in Go.

 I have created this small app only for experiment purposes.
-For the curious, it can be used as a tutorial to create an API in Go, or to experiment cloud technologies, with a simple (but realistic) app.
+For the curious, it can be used as a tutorial/example to create an API in Go, or to experiment cloud technologies, with a sample (but realistic) app.

 ## Frameworks & technologies
 * Go 1.18